Constitution of the Arts and Sciences Graduate Council of the Graduate School of Art and Sciences of Columbia University

 Section 10.
 If a DR becomes an officer, their DR membership shall become vacant except if they are elected as an interim officer.

 Section 11.
-In the event of a vacancy in the Office of the President, the Vice President shall immediately become the President and the Office of Vice President shall become vacant.
+In the event of a vacancy in the Office of the President, the Vice President of Administration shall immediately assume the Office of President, and the Office of Vice President of Administration shall become vacant.

 Section 13.
 Members may be impeached and removed from office for unethical behavior, failure to adhere to the regulations of the Council, not fulfilling the responsibilities of the office, or by accumulating more than two (2) unexcused absences.

 Section 14.
-Any officer, DR, and Representative to external groups, may motion to impeach.
+Any officer, DR, or External Representative, may motion to impeach.
 Graduate students may contact the ASGC Executive Board to initiate impeachment proceedings.

 Section 15.
 Motions to impeach must be announced at the previous ASGC meeting and included in the written agenda distributed at the meeting at which the vote is to be taken.